charles-mrt/charles-mrt/README.md

 - 🔥 Front-end Developer

-- 🔭 I'm currently studying, Javascript, ReactJs, NextJs, Typescript, Tailwind.
+- 🔭 I’m currently focused on JavaScript, React.js, Next.js, TypeScript, and Tailwind CSS

 - ♥ I love being able to help out.
 Ask me about **JavaScript, HTML, CSS** - if I know, I'll assist you; otherwise, I'll go after to find out and help you.